 Issued Shares vs Outstanding Shares: Everything You Need to Know

 An issued share is simply a share that has been given to an investor, whereas outstanding shares refer to all the shares that have been issued by a company.
 4 min read updated on January 01, 2024

 What Are Issued Shares?

-A company's Articles of Incorporation will authorize a certain number of shares to be issued.
+A company's Articles of Incorporation authorizes the total number of shares that can be issued.
 Companies are not allowed to issue shares beyond this number.

-Multiple reasons a corporation might issue stock shares are:
+There are multiple reasons a corporation might issue stock shares, including:

 - Obtaining another company by exchanging new shares for an ownership interest.

 - Procuring services or assets.